ocean-mapping-group/ocean-mapping-group.github.io/grid/addWG.md

 | `-offset <file_number> <value>` | Applies a vertical offset (`<value>`) to a specific input grid identified by its zero-based index (`<file_number>`) as it was listed with `-wg` or `-allr4s`.
 This offset is applied to the depth values before weighting. | `-offset 0 0.5` (applies 0.5m offset to the first specified grid) |
 | `-out <output_file.r4>` | **Required.** Specifies the path for the output JHC-format 32-bit floating-point weighted-average grid file. | `merged_bath.r4` |
 | `-v` | Enable verbose output during processing. | |

+## How It Works
+1.  **File Opening:** Opens all input `.r4` files and any associated weight files.
+Opens the output `.r4` file.
+2.  **Header Reading:** Reads the `JHC_header` from all input files, ensuring they are geographically co-registered and have compatible dimensions.
+3.  **Weight Loading:** For each input grid, it determines its weight:
+    *   If `default_weight == 0.0`, it loads pixel-wise weights from `<prefix>.r4_weights` and `<prefix>.r4_weight_depth` files.
+    *   If `default_weight > 0.0`, it applies this uniform weight.
+    *   If `default_weight < 0.0`, it scales existing pixel-wise weights by the absolute value of `default_weight`.
+4.  **Pixel-wise Weighted Averaging:** Iterates through each pixel location in the grid:
+    *   For each location, it sums the weighted depth values from all input grids.
+    *   It also sums the corresponding weights.
+    *   The output pixel value is the sum of weighted depths divided by the sum of weights.
+    *   Vertical offsets (from `-offset`) are applied to individual grid depths before weighting.
+5.  **Output Header:** Creates a `JHC_header` for the output file and writes it, followed by the processed pixel data.

+## Output Files
+*   `<output_file.r4>`: A new JHC-format 32-bit floating-point weighted-average grid file.

+## Dependencies
+*   `array.h`: For `JHC_header` structure and related functions.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+This tool is robust for combining overlapping datasets from different surveys or sensors, allowing for sophisticated control over how each contributes to the final merged grid.
+Proper weight files are crucial for optimal results.